 Crossing the dramatic deserts, mountains and lakes of Kyrgyzstan, Kazakhstan, Altai Republic, Mongolia and China provides a wonderful insight into the Russian and Asian cultures of these countries.

 If you enjoyed your time in the magical Asian continent, there are many other tours to enjoy.
-The Istanbul to Peking route provides yet another glimpse at the fascinating Chinese capital, whilst the Turkmenistan to Kazakhstan offers another look at the raw beauty of the natural landscapes.
+The Istanbul to Peking route provides yet another glimpse at the fascinating Chinese capital.
+While the Turkmenistan to Kazakhstan offers another look at the raw beauty of the natural landscapes.

 The chance to experience different cultures and countries, the Kyrgyzstan to China tour is simply unforgettable.